 Founded by foreign trained local architect, Hun Chansan, re : edge's work reinvents and recreates lines, edges, spaces, and materials; and in doing so redefines urban spaces, architecture and the interior spaces of each project.

 “Architecture is the act of simplifying a complex equation of humanity, and through it, create a multi-sensory experience of a person’s journey through the spaces it has created.
-We see problems as opportunities, it allows us to tackle certain issues, be innovative, and to shine light on things that matter the most, spaces and buildings for people to live and love in.”
+We see problems as opportunities, this allows us to tackle certain issues, be innovative, and to shine light on things that matter the most, spaces and buildings for people to live and love in.”

 Many of our ideas have been shaped around architecture as a built environment and its relationship to its adjacency: the outdoor and indoor environments.
 Throughout our work, we have blurred this boundary and developed architecture and interior spaces with a deep respect to the natural environments.